xyproto/algernon/apps/README.md

 Self-contained sample applications for Algernon
 ===============================================

-Give the zip filename as the first non-flag argument to Algernon to run.
+Give the `first.alg` filename as the first non-flag argument to Algernon to run it.

+`.alg` files are `.zip` files